Reennon/cv-hw5-summary-vision-gpt/readme.md

 ## Conclusion

-Below is a revised, straightforward and concise summary of VisionGPT in a more granular and factual style:

----

 **VisionGPT Summary**

 VisionGPT integrates a large language model (LLM) with specialized visual models to handle tasks that combine text and images.
 It works in three steps: